to Part I.

 by Edward G. Rozycki, Ed.D.

 The "gold standard" or "priors" one chooses as a basic reference points for test accuracy comparisons can have a substantial effect on estimated test performance characteristics.
-An educational philosophy or ideology -- not infrequently viewed by some practitioners as dispensible verbiage -- importantly determines what the priors will be.
-Let us consider two ideologies: a) DuBois' Talented Tenth , or TT; also, what I will call public school ideology, PS.
+An educational philosophy or organizational ideology -- not infrequently viewed by some practitioners as dispensible verbiage -- can importantly determines what the priors will be.
+For example, for public education in the U.S., let us consider two ideologies: a) DuBois' Talented Tenth , or TT; also, what I will call public school ideology, PS.
 [16b]

 Let us suppose that W.E.B.
 DuBois had it right: every human group has at best a "talented tenth" who both need and can use a formal, theoretical education in order to maximize their social contribution.
 Assuming a normal distribution of talent (ND) in a group, this would restrict academic schooling to students with an IQ of about 119 and above.
 But public school ideology -- with recent amendments from Special Education Law -- has it that students with IQ's above 85 (-1 s.d.) should be in the regular classroom with no special support.